 Justin Lavella is a partner in Blank Rome’s policyholder-only insurance recovery practice, formerly the insurance practice of Dickstein Shapiro LLP.
-Justin focuses his practice on representing corporate policyholders, debtors’ and creditors’ committees, professional partnerships, federal employees, and other parties in insurance coverage disputes relating to the full spectrum of insurable losses, including mass tort liabilities, directors’ and officers’ liabilities, professional errors and omissions liabilities, employee theft, and first-party property damage.
+Justin focuses his practice on representing corporate policyholders, debtors’ and creditors’ committees, professional partnerships, federal employees, and other parties in insurance coverage disputes relating to the full spectrum of insurable losses, including mass tort liabilities, directors’ and officers’ liabilities, professional errors and omissions liabilities, employee theft, product contamination and recall, and first-party property damage.
 He represents companies in all aspects of risk management and insurance recovery, including litigation, arbitration, mediation, and bankruptcy proceedings, as well as counseling clients regarding prospective insurance placement.

 Justin is a versatile litigator and negotiator with experience handling a wide array of insurance disputes.
 He has worked with companies and professional partnerships seeking coverage for mass tort claims, including asbestos, environmental contamination, and lead paint claims, as well as various directors’ and officers’ liabilities and professional errors and omissions claims.
 He was involved in insurance litigation related to interrogation services provided at Iraq’s Abu Ghraib prison.
 He also served as counsel in a professional errors and omissions case involving a high-profile lobbying matter.

 Justin also has experience with deal-specific or industry-specific insurance policies, including representations and warranties insurance and food contamination insurance.
 He represented several federal employees in securing insurance coverage for the costs associated with congressional, agency, and criminal investigations.